jclain/gitolite-contrib/HostBasedAuth_en.md

 valid and supported.

-Note: The syntaxes `*.domain` and `hostname.*` are also supported and are equivalent to `.domain` and `hostname`, respectively
+Note: The syntaxes `*.domain` and `hostname.*` are also supported and are equivalent to `.domain` and `hostname`, respectively.

 ### option match-repo

-This option allows to match an host based on the name of the repo.
+This option matches a host based on the name of the repo.
 First, the repo name is matched with the match-repo regex.
-If successful, the host is built with numeric groups from the regex.
+If successful, the host is built from capture groups from the regex.

 Example:
 ~~~